Dr William Rupp

 I joined the Warwick community in 2006 as a postgraduate student.
 Since completing my PhD I have been employed here in a variety of roles.
 These have included working as part of Warwick's outreach and widening participation initiatives, including managing UniTracks, the University's national network for gifted and talented school students.
 My work has also included supporting Warwick's international partnership development, particularly through involvement with the Monash-Warwick Alliance.
 Between 2015 and 2021 I was a member of the Academic Development Centre, working specifically to help support the University’s community of postgraduate teachers.

 Student support and wellbeing are areas of particular interest to me.
-To this end, I have been a member of Warwick's Residential Life Team since 2015.
+To this end, I was a member of Warwick's Residential Life Team between 2015 and 2022.
 I am also a community governor at King Edward VI College in Nuneaton.

 Research and Teaching Interests

 More generally, I have a significant interest in travel writing as a means of understanding difference.
 Drawing on the work of New Historicists such as Stephen Greenblatt, the Annales School, and cultural historians such as Natalie Zemon Davis, I am keen on looking at how both cultural and personal identities change and modify when confronted with difference.
-Doing so, I believe, helps us understand the extent and depth of our own boundaries and how (and why) intercultural conflict can occur.Finally, teaching, and especially pedagogy (that is, the study of the method and practice of how and why we teach), is an important area of focus for me.
+Doing so, I believe, helps us understand the extent and depth of our own boundaries and how (and why) intercultural conflict can occur.Finally, teaching, and especially pedagogy (that is, the study of how we learn and the methods and practices of how and why we teach), is an important area of focus for me.

 - --------- 'Illuminating local politics; Public utilities and social control in late-Victorian Ontario, Canada.'
 Article under review.